nubificus/vaccel-plugin-template/README.md

 };
 ```

+#### vAccel main library
+Before building a vAccel plugin, we should install the main vAccel library.
+Instructions on how to build vAccel can be found [here](https://docs.vaccel.org/quickstart/).

 #### building a vAccel plugin

-We can build a simple vAccel plugin that implements the `NOOP` user API
+Now we can build a simple vAccel plugin that implements the `NOOP` user API
 operation with our own custom function.

 First let's clone the repo: